hyphacoop/handbook/guides.md

 The text of the signed document is embedded in the signature file, so you can drop any signature file `resolution-XXX.md.github_handle.asc` into [keybase.io/verify](https://keybase.io/verify) to verify a signature.
 For example, you can try verifying [resolution-001.md.benhylau.asc](https://github.com/hyphacoop/organizing/blob/master/resolutions/resolution-001.md.benhylau.asc).

+### Signing external documents

-Members also use other tools such as [HelloSign](https://hellosign.com) for signing external documents.
+Members also use other tools such as [HelloSign](http://link.hypha.coop/inventory#HelloSign) for signing client-facing documents.

 ## Shortlinks